High Tide (TV series)

 High Tide is an American action adventure drama series created by Jeff Franklin and Steve Waterman and starring Rick Springfield and Yannick Bisson.

-The syndicated procedural aired from 1994 to 1997 and lasted 72 episodes over three seasons.
+High Tide premiered in syndication on September 24, 1994 and ended on May 25, 1997, with a total of 72 episodes over the course of 3 seasons.

 Premise

 Mick Barrett, a former police officer, works as a private detective with his younger brother Joey in San Diego.
 For their work, they travel to exotic locales and, in their free time, they are surfers.
 At the beginning of the series, they work primarily for Gordon, a retired CIA agent.